Sallu110/ADULT-INCOME-CLASSIFICATION-PROJECT/README.md

 This project aims to predict whether an adult's income exceeds $50K/year based on demographic and employment-related features using a Decision Tree Classifier.

 ## Steps of project
-Introduction
+1. Introduction
-Data Preprocessing
+2. Data Preprocessing
-Model Training
+3. Model Training
-Evaluation
+4 .Evaluation
-Conclusion
+5 .Conclusion

 ### Introduction
 The project utilizes a Decision Tree Classifier to classify adults into income categories based on features such as education level, race, gender, hours worked per week, company type, and marital status.